nik-ez/snowiq-docs/da-detached-mode.md

 The App will then download and synchronize all the assignments existing in the system, including planned assignments for future phases that have not yet been activated.

-This allows Driver to take control of his assignments.
+This allows the Driver to take control of his assignments.
 However, due to the lack of a connection, we recommend that all such work is coordinated and communicated with the Inspector/Supervisor by radio.

 ### Turn off the mode